chesseraf/Audio-emotion-recognition/README.md

 1) Go to Github at https://github.com/chesseraf/Audio-emotion-recognition
 2) Open the only .ipynb file in the main branch of the repository.
 3) Click on the "Open in Colab" button at the top of the file.
+4) Click "Copy to Drive" in the toolbar at the top of the Colab page to save a copy of the notebook to your own google drive.
+This copy you can run and edit as directed in the rest of the instructions.

 To run it in Google Colab, you must be signed into a Google account.
 There is a enough 'colab points' given to run this project for free.
 In the unlikely scenario that your account does not have any points left, you can create a new Google account which will have enough points to run the project.
 For instructions on creating a new google accout, go [here](https://support.google.com/mail/answer/56256?hl=en).